alphagov/government-service-design-manual/service-manual/the-team/recruitment/hub.md

 * coordinated headhunting support for departments looking to identify specialist digital skills
 * GDS expertise to work with departments in sifting, shortlisting and interviewing of some key Band A / Grade 6 / Grade 7 specialist posts

-In specific cases where a position requires a particularly specialist set of technical skills (eg technical architects, designers), departments should request sifting or shortlisting support from the Recruitment Hub.
-We cannot promise to provide this in all cases, but will endeavour to make expert advice available from the shortlisting stage for crucial specialist positions.
-This service should be requested when the post is advertised.
+In specific cases where a position requires a particular specialist set of technical skills (eg technical architects, designers), departments should request sifting or shortlisting support from GDS via the Recruitment Hub.
+We cannot promise to provide this in all cases, but will endeavour to make expert advice available from the shortlisting stage for crucial posts.
+This service should be requested before the post is advertised.

 The Recruitment Hub will not: